xiGUAwanOU/tech-note/operating-systems/linux/howto__ubuntu-post-installation.md

 Q. Chrome is asking for the password of "default" keyring.\
 A. Provide an empty password, otherwise it will prompt every time.

+Q. White screen is shown after the lid has been closed and opened.\
+A. Edit `/etc/systemd/logind.conf` file, change the line `#HandleLidSwitch=suspend` to `#HandleLidSwitch=hibernate` and run command `sudo systemctl restart systemd-logind.service` to apply the change.